Metacarpal Bones

 Metacarpal bones of Domestic Animals - vetscraft

-The metacarpal bones of ox consists of a large metacarpal (fifth), Fused third and fourth, which carries the digit and a lateral small metacarpal.
+The metacarpal bones of the ox consist of a large metacarpal (fused third and fourth), which carries the digits, and a small lateral metacarpal (fifth).

 Large Metacarpal